-Looking back at my life while writing this statement, I have come to the conclusion that I ultimately chose dentistry as my professional because of a sequence of events in my childhood and adolescence that set the stage for my great passion for oral health and my intense determination to give all that I can to dentistry.
+Looking back at my life while writing this statement, I have concluded that I ultimately chose dentistry as my profession because of a sequence of events in my childhood and adolescence that set the stage for my great passion for oral health and my intense determination to give all that I can to dentistry.
 Of humble origins in China, I grew up in a society that placed a very low priority on oral health care, especially prevention.
-Subsequently, I suffered as a adolescent from rotting teeth that were already poorly aligned; this resulted in my being made fun of at school and bullied.
+Subsequently, I suffered as an adolescent from rotting teeth that were already poorly aligned; this resulted in my being made fun of at school and bullied.
 As a result of my classmates' relentless teasing over my “strange” teeth, I did not dare to smile, with very few exceptions, until I was nearing adulthood and my family finally found the money to fix my teeth.
 Thus, I know very well and first-hand how much the practice of dentistry can have a positive influence on a person’s life.

 I thank you from the bottom of my heart for considering my admission to your IDP Program.